Knik River

 It is characterized by a broad flat plain with a bed of finely ground gravel and sand and silt.
 During windstorms, large quantities of fine material is blown from the riverbed and deposited in locations generally downstream or west.
 The river itself is relatively shallow and wide and considered a class I float.
 It drops about 400 ft from the glacier to the salt water, or roughly 16 ft per mile.
-The 4 mi above the hayflats bridge is unusual in that it remains unfrozen most winters because the eklutna project discharges warmer water into the tailrace.
-Discharge normally is about 5000 to 6000 ft3/s in the summer (140 to 170 m3/s), with floods of 60,000cfs or more not uncommon.
+The 4 mi above the hayflats bridge is unusual in that it remains unfrozen most winters because the Eklutna project discharges warmer water into the tailrace.
+Discharge normally is about 5000 to 6000 ft3/s in the summer (140 to 170 m3/s), with floods of 60,000 ft3/s (1700 m3/s) or more not uncommon.

 The term "knik," present in the names of the river, the arm of Cook Inlet, and the glacier, as well as the communities of Knik-Fairview and Knik River, derives from the Inupiaq word igniq ("fire").
 The Denaina term for the Knik river was "Skitnu", (meaning Brush River).

 The river runs near the border between the Matanuska-Susitna Borough and the Municipality of Anchorage.
 Much of its length is paralleled by the paved Old Glenn Highway and the paved (as of 2000) Knik River Road, along which can be found the community of Knik River.